 The food here is amazing - the canapés are incredible, and the banquet style dinners are insanely generous.
 They also have some cool options, like a taco bar, and they also pump out the Espresso Martinis and cocktails once the dance floor is open.

-Being on a vineyard, there’s lots of options for photos on the property - vineyards, rustic gardens, golden fields and the iconic white sheds.
+There’s lots of options for photos on the property - vineyards, rustic gardens, golden fields and the iconic white sheds.
 It’s always nice being able to stay on the property for photos - that way you can spend as much time as possible with your guests.

 Another thing that sets Rustico apart from other venues, is that there’s no noise restrictions here.
 So your dance floor can go off!